dvanderbeek/leather/README.md

 ### UI Kit

 Leather uses the high_voltage gem to serve static pages.
 After running `rails g leather:install`, you can visit `localhost:3000/pages/ui_kit` to view the common bootstrap elements that should be styled for use in your designs.

+The leather:install generator will also copy the bootstrap-sass variables file to your `app/assets/stylesheets` folder. this is where you should go first when you want to change a bootstrap default color, size, or other style.

 ## Contributing